Trent Loiero: 2023

 In 2023, Loiero earnt a starting role for Melbourne following the departures of a number of forwards to the Dolphins.

 Loiero played 26 games for Melbourne in the 2023 NRL season as the club finished third on the table.
 Loiero played in Melbourne's preliminary final loss against Penrith.

 2024

 Loiero played a total of 26 matches for Melbourne in the 2024 NRL season.
 He played in Melbourne's 2024 NRL Grand Final loss against Penrith.
 On 18 December, the Melbourne outfit announced that Loiero had re-signed with the club until the end of 2028.

 2025

 On 19 May, Loiero was selected to officially make his origin debut on 28 May 2025, coming off the bench.
 He had previously been selected in the 2024 game 2 extended squad.

 Loiero played 25 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.
 Loiero was sin binned in the final two minutes of the match for an illegal shoulder charge.

+2026

+Loiero played 21 matches for Melbourne in the 2026 NRL season as the club finished 10th on the table, missing the finals for the first time since 2002.